Although your anxiety may not fully go away, you can learn how to manage your symptoms and accept your anxiety.

 Others have cited Twitter as an effective coping mechanism for stress, and I’m inclined to agree.
 Having my anxiety disorder out in the open before I meet people is a weight off my mind, leaving me to socialize more easily.

-But stepping away from social media is still essential for me on a daily basis, and I find meditation is a useful way to slow down my whirring brain after a day spent online. that practicing mindfulness not only creates a feeling of peacefulness and relaxation, but can also provide cognitive and psychological benefits that persist throughout the day.
+But stepping away from social media is still essential for me on a daily basis, and I find meditation is a useful way to slow down my whirring brain after a day spent online.

 I know my triggers now, and although my anxiety isn’t gone, I can manage my symptoms when they start to become a problem.
 Something as simple as monitoring my caffeine intake can help minimize my anxiety before a long journey or a social event.
 I also know that if I’ve been working from home for several hours I need to get outside and get some fresh air to avoid the negative thoughts creeping in.

-I wasn’t surprised to find out that spending time in nature can reduce symptoms of stress, anxiety, and depression. just 30 minutes per week outside can help.
+I wasn’t surprised to find out that spending time in nature can reduce symptoms of stress, anxiety, and depression.

 I used to see my mental illness as an affliction.
 But now it’s a part of me, and I’m comfortable discussing it openly.